viniciusfersil123/waveTableOsc/README.md

 This library is still under development, feel free to point out issues and suggestions.

+# Brief explanation
+Wavetable synthesis is the technique of sequentially outputting sample values indexed in an array at a specific audio sample rate.

 # Class waveTableOsc

 ## Member Functions